Joey-Ji/PoemEmotion/PoemEmotion/README.md

 * `model` contains the final implementations of the models we discussed in the report and the dependencies needed.

 `PERC_mendelly.xlsx` is the dataset

+`token_list.txt` contains the tokenized form of the poems (used for model training)

+`token_list_bert.txt` contains the tokenized form of the poems used by BERT

+`labels.txt` contains the numeric reprensentation of class.

+`tokens.txt` contains all the tokens(words) that appear in the dataset.